SAP-samples/cloud-commerce-sample-setup/README.md

 This sample repository contains the files and folders that are required to set up SAP Commerce Cloud.
 You can clone this repository and then follow the instructions in the readme to update the example files with your specific details.

+NOTE: There are [different branches](https://github.com/SAP-samples/cloud-commerce-sample-setup/branches) covering the various versions and configurations of an SAP Commerce Cloud solution, so make sure to choose the right one.

 When your files are ready, push them to your SAP Commerce Cloud repository.

 # Requirements